 10 aircraft were built in the UK (2 prototype / development test beds and 8 commercial) and their departure from Filton meant that the runway required further extension as well as jet-blast diverters for the nearby A38.

-The last Concorde to leave Filton (G-BOAF) departed on 20th April 1979 although she left the factory registered as G-BFKX but without an airline owner.
+The last Concorde to leave Filton (G-BOAF) departed on 20th April 1979 although she left the factory she bore a different registration (G-BFKX) and without an airline owner.
 Eventually, she joined the British Airways Fleet and served on routes around the world.

-BAE Systems, which had been formed in 1999 by a merger between British Aerospace and Marconi Electronic Systems, left civil aircraft development and manufacture to reorganise into a military manufacturer of aircraft, ships and other military products.
-It withdrew from Airbus in 2006, selling its shares to EADS, the European Aerospace Group.
+With the advent of the merger, BAE Systems left the civil aircraft industry to reorganise themselves into solely a manufacturer of military aircraft, ships and other defence products.
+It withdrew from the Airbus Consortium in 2006, selling its shares to EADS, the European Aerospace Group.

-During 2008, Airbus sold the Filton Site and most of its wing component business to GKN although both Airbus and BAE Systems maintained a presence at Filton with Airbus announcing the creation of a new ‘Aerospace Park’ in 2011.
+Within 2 years (2008) Airbus sold the massive Filton site, along with most of its wing component business to GKN.
+Nowadays, both Airbus and BAE Systems maintained a presence at Filton with Airbus announcing the creation of a new ‘Aerospace Park’ in 2011.

-On 26th November 2003, Concorde 216 (G-BOAF) made her final ever flight as she journeyed from Heathrow, passing over the Bay of Biscay before making several low passes over Bristol and swooping over the Clifton Suspension Bridge in recognition of the City of her birth.
+On 26th November 2003, BAC Concorde 216 (G-BOAF) made her final ever flight.
+She journeyed from Heathrow, passing over the Bay of Biscay before making several low passes over Bristol and iconically swooping over the Clifton Suspension Bridge in recognition of the City of her birth.

-Finally, she returned to Filton where she is now maintained in a new museum, Aerospace Bristol, opened in 2017 to the North of the old runway in Hayes Way, BS34 5BZ.
+Finally, she returned to Filton Airfield where she is now maintained in a new museum, Aerospace Bristol which opened in 2017 and is sited to the North of the old runway in Hayes Way, BS34 5BZ.

 The future of Filton looks uncertain with several housing and commercial developments underway.
-One thing is certain however that the name Filton and Bristol will remain at the forefront of the history of the British aircraft industry thanks to the vision of one man over 100 years ago.
+One thing is certain however, the name Filton and Bristol will always remain at the forefront of the history of the British aircraft industry thanks to the vision of one man over 100-years ago.

 Filton Site Timeline